Tiny-Earth/DemoSite/site/src/intro.md

 Increasing diversity in STEM requires drawing on a larger talent pool that includes the many historically excluded groups of people.
 Diversity of the future workforce should match the demographics of the world’s citizens, take advantage of underutilized talent in all demographic groups, and make STEM careers readily available to people of all backgrounds.

-Yet inequities continue to plague college science education, denying opportunities to students who identify as members of underrepresented racial or ethnic minorities, women, LGBTQIA+, or first-generation in college.
+Yet inequities in college science education continue to deny opportunities to students who identify as members of underrepresented racial or ethnic minorities, women, LGBTQIA+, or first-generation in college.
 Collectively, we refer to these and other underrepresented groups as historically excluded communities (HECs).

 To achieve an equitable educational enterprise, we must address the structural, individual, intentional, and unintentional biases that discourage HEC students from pursuing STEM.